brokensmile2103/init-live-search/README.md

 - **Optional Meilisearch Integration**: connect your own Meilisearch server (self-hosted or cloud) as the primary search engine, with automatic, transparent fallback to the local database search whenever it's disabled, unreachable, or misconfigured
 - **Auto-sync to Meilisearch**: posts are pushed/removed from the index automatically on publish, update, trash, and delete (non-blocking)
 - **WP-CLI Reindex Command**: `wp init-live-search meili-reindex` for bulk-indexing or rebuilding the entire index
+- **FULLTEXT Search Index**: a MySQL FULLTEXT-indexed table can now be used for Title/Excerpt/Content matching on the standard database search pipeline instead of `LIKE '%term%'` queries — a major speed-up on sites with a large number of posts.
+Off by default; the plugin automatically detects server support and transparently keeps using the existing LIKE-based search until it's confirmed and built
 - **Cross-site Search**: fetch & merge results from other Init Live Search-powered sites
 - **No CORS or Auth Setup**: just enter `Site Name|https://example.com` — it works instantly
 - **Auto Labeling**: results from external sources are tagged (e.g. "Init Docs")